 Let’s start with ‘friend’ shall we?
 You rightly question this term as an accurate description of our relationship.
-For now, let's simply say I mean it as an expression of good will - but will return to it again at the end of the letter.
+For now, let's simply say I mean it as an expression of goodwill.
+But we will return to it again at the end of the letter.

 Then there's this term, 'pro-gay'.
 By this, I don't mean your personal sexual urges.
-There have historically been – and are today – countless godly leaders in the church who have deep sexual and romantic attractions to people of the same gender.
-In spite of their desires, they remain celibate and teach orthodox views of gender and sexuality.
-In your letter, you repeatedly refer to me as a ‘non-affirming Christian’, but I affirm these people and their teaching on sex.
+There have historically been―and are today―countless godly leaders in the church who have deep sexual and romantic attractions to people of the same gender.
+In spite of their desires, they remain celibate and teach orthodox views of gender and marriage.
+In your letter, you repeatedly refer to me as a ‘non-affirming Christian’, but I affirm these people and what they teach.

 Now, this wouldn’t be a problem if you were one of my non-Christian family members or friends that hold to this view.
 I see this teaching appear in memes and sound bites from them every day.
 But you do all this while naming Christ.
 That's different.
 Paul makes this distinction in 1 Cor 5,

-The misrepresentations do not stop there.
-In addition to your letter, some of the articles you have been sharing on social media refer to Christians as ‘homophobes’ and ‘haters’ for simply believing what Christians have almost always believed – that marriage is a sacramental covenant between a man and a woman.
+Not only did your letter contain many strawmen misrepresentations of what Christians actually believe but some of the articles you share on social media refer to Christians as ‘homophobes’ and ‘haters’ for simply believing what Christians have almost always believed―that marriage is a sacramental covenant between a man and a woman.
 Even in your letter to me, you refer to this aspect of Christian faith as a ‘murderer’.
 I expect such hostile pejoratives and misrepresentations from the world around me.
 I don’t expect that from someone who names Christ.

-In Revelation 2 Jesus speaks of a woman in Thyatira who is promoting an ideology of sexual immorality in his name.
-He gives her time to repent, but if she doesn’t he promises to remove her harshly.
-I care for you and don’t want you to come under this type of judgement.
-That’s why I wanted to meet – to plead with you.
+In Revelation chapter two, Jesus speaks of a woman in Thyatira who is promoting an ideology of sexual immorality in his name.
+He gives her time to repent but, if she does not, he promises to remove her harshly.
+I care for you and don’t want you to come under judgement.
+That’s why I wanted to meet―to plead with you.
 But all I heard from you were the same lines I hear from my non-Christian friends every single day.
-I was looking at you as a person, but all I heard was the spirit of this age.
+I was looking at you as a person, but all I heard from your mouth was the spirit of this age.

-But if you ever want to really talk, if you want to reconsider, the light is always on for you.
-I pray for your repentance.
+But if you ever want to really talk again, if you want to reconsider your ways, the light is always on for you.

 You repeatedly refer to me in your letter as ‘non-affirming’.
 I’ll accept that label, but so must you.
 We are just non-affirming about different things.
 You won't affirm Christian sexual orthodoxy.
 I won't affirm your attempt to baptise buggery.